HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-and-webp-format-2026.md

 System.Drawing, ImageSharp and Magick.Net are fine.

 The 320px category is where the differences between packages (or their settings) stand out the strongest.
 I reviewed the picture quality with stars.
-Five stars meaning best quality, one star being bad.
+Five stars meaning best quality, one star being bad and five stars means great.
 This very objective manner show the differences between the packages for the different compression formats:

 | Package        |  JPG |  PNG | Webp |                            Remarks |